mgussekloo/laravel-facet-filter/README.md

 }

 ```
-## Getting the facets
+## Usage - using the facets

-### Use the available facets, and the applied filter, to build a facet filter in your frontend.
+### Get the facets

+Get a list of facets, so you can show them in a frontend as a facet filter.

 ``` php